Charlie Falconer, Baron Falconer of Thoroton: Personal life

 He married Marianna Catherine Thoroton Hildyard, a barrister, in 1985.
 She became a QC in 2002.
 Hildyard is a Circuit Judge, known as Her Honour Judge Hildyard KC, and the Designated Family Judge for Luton.
 Her father, Sir David Henry Thoroton Hildyard (grandson of Gen. Sir Henry John Thoroton Hildyard), was the British Ambassador to Chile and her brother, Sir Robert Henry Thoroton Hildyard, is a High Court Judge.
 They have four children: Hamish, William "Rocco", Rosie and Johnny.
 Falconer placed his three sons at independent Westminster School and St Paul's School, and his daughter at South Hampstead High School.
 In the lead-up to the 1997 election, as he attempted to be selected for the seat of Dudley East, it proved to be an electoral problem for Falconer.
 He intended to keep his children at Westminster if selected, which caused the local selection panel to drop him from the selection procedure.

-He and his family own a house and a basement flat in Islington.
-They also own a country retreat in Thoroton, Nottinghamshire.
-Falconer's father used to live in the village, and they rent out his old home.

 Falconer was chairman of Cambridge University Amnesty International between 2006 and 2007, and is the director of Sudan Divestment.
 He is chairman of the board for a social enterprise set up at Pentonville Prison, Liberty Kitchen.

 Falconer lost over five stone between 2012 and 2014, consuming only Diet Coke and apples apart from dinner, eschewing tea, coffee and alcohol, and jogging for 45 minutes a day.

 In the general election in July 2024, his son Hamish was elected as MP for Lincoln.